 If you are not comfortable with the abuser being alone with your child, you might be thinking about asking the judge to order that visits with your child be supervised.
 If you are already in court because the abuser filed for visitation or custody, you may not have much to lose by asking that the visits be supervised if you can present a valid reason for your request (although this may depend on your situation).

 However, if there is no current court case, please get legal advice BEFORE you start a court case to ask for supervised visits.
 We strongly recommend that you talk to an attorney who specializes in custody matters to find out what you would have to prove to get the visits supervised and how long supervised visits would last, based on the facts of your case.

 In some cases, to protect your child from immediate danger by the abuser, starting a case to ask for custody and supervised visits is appropriate.
-To find out what may be best in your situation, please go to MA Finding a Lawyer to seek out legal advice.
+To find out what may be best in your situation, please go to the MA Finding a Lawyer page to find a lawyer who can give you legal advice.